cduck/aperture-scripting/README.md

 	local simple = assert(boards.load('./simple'))

 This will simply print all the corresponding Gerber and Excellon file names, and validate the data (ie. if there is some loading error, you should get an error message).
-In all examples below we start from this *simple* board, which looks like this:
+In all examples below we start from this *simple* board, which looks like that:

 ![](examples/simple.png)

 ## 5.2 - Saving a board